NicoGiamm/MachineLearning-DataScience_smallprojects/README.md

     - Predictors: ANN and Random Forests.

 - Stock Forecast & Stock Forecast Full Project:
-    - See into the folders for a detailed description
+    - Look into the folders for a detailed description